milshop/private-key-in-github-finder/README.md

-# Use big query on Google cloud to search private-key in high speed and check if it's have balance.
+# Use big query on Google cloud to search private-key in high speed on github and check if it's have balance.